mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Red Right Paw/Members/Squad 7/Members/Lucy.md

 Seeing the fact that she broke the glass of their only Replicator Unit for [[Project Infusion]], said researcher visited her for a couple hours a day; taking the time to teach her the basics of the spoken language among other things.
 They became quite close during this period of time, often playing video games as well.

-When she was released from the hospital, she was given the old room of [[Kira]], who was unbeknownst to her, missing for two years now. [[Fate]] rejected at least a dozen request by a multitude of high-ranking [[Science Branch]] members to perform research on [[Lucy]].
+When she was released from the hospital, she was given the old room of [[Kira]], who was unbeknown to her, missing for two years now. [[Fate]] rejected at least a dozen request by a multitude of high-ranking [[Science Branch]] members to perform research on [[Lucy]].
 (This was before the [[Synthetic Rights Agreement]], resulting in her having no rights at the time, nor was she in a state to understand what was meant with the "research" planned on her.)

 Although [[Fate]] was often more busy with their research on [[Project Infusion]], they still made effort to teach [[Lucy]] a good amount of knowledge in their free time. [[Lucy]] even called [[Fate]] "Dad" from time to time, which brought them delight.